lipeeeee/nvim/README.md

 - Check what wincmd/winconfig is
 - Wtf are tabs
 - Very later on: make metrics python script
-- Making everything lazyload to an extent
-- Add keymap to split window
 - improvement: ExitPre event can be used to close toggleterm process

 # MISSING PLUGINS
 - dashboard
 - Noice.nvim
-- Trouble.nvim
 - Status bar
 - Fugitive